sfn-software/sfn-zig/README.md

 # sfn-zig

 Implementation in Zig language (incomplete, server only).
+Smallest in the world: requires just 4 Kb of RAM (+buffer).

 ### Requirements